TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Books
 *   Investigations

-*   Facing Big Fights, Kelly Seeks to Restore White House Order
 *   Trump's Two Faces: Uniter, Divider
+*   Republicans Weigh Fallout of Pardon for Arizona's Arpaio
 *   At AZ Rally, Trump Blames Media for Country's Deepening Divisions
+*   Facing Big Fights, Kelly Seeks to Restore White House Order
 *   In Pivot, Trump Vows to "Win" in Afghanistan
-*   Feud With Trump Shifts to Flake's Home Turf, Ariz.
-Race
 *   Presidential Job Approval
 *   Cartoons of the Week